pollfish/docs/ionic.md

 ### 7.6 Get notified when a Pollfish survey panel is closed

-You can be notified when Pollfish survey panel is closed
+You can get notified when Pollfish survey panel is closed

 ```js
 pollfish.setEventCallback(pollfish.EventListener.OnPollfishClosed, (_) => {